nafmo/wwenetwork-linkmap/README.md

 from the old links to the new ones, to help site owners with deep links to migrate their pages.

+When the WWE Network version 3 was launched in August 2023, they again rendered all old video links invalid.
+I then updated the mapping to provide links from both version 1 and version 2 to the version 3 links.

 ## Current state

 The list is far from complete, it only contains the events that I had linked